Justin-Shan12345/Analysis-of-Medicare-Data-for-Vascular-Access-in-Hemodialysis-SQL-Tableau/README.md

 > In 2022, all three regions experienced the most significant decline in total Medicare payment growth (Year-Over-Year: West -11.34%, Central -19.25%, East -17.73%).
 Before 2020, all regions showed marginal but positive growth, highlighting the impact of COVID-19 on the accessibility of care for hemodialysis patients.
 The decline in growth can also be attributed to factors such as improvement in kidney transplants, at-home dialysis and preventative care.

-> Amongst the three regions investigated, West has shown
+> Amongst the three regions investigated, West has been shown to be the least impacted by the decline, going from $194.75M in 2017 to $168.31M in 2022 while the other two regions saw much significant decline in Medicare payment ($250.83M to $176.19M in the Central region, $780.46M to $554.90M in the East Region).

 > ![image](https://github.com/user-attachments/assets/c8330668-0f35-4ab1-99f1-3cc73012e63b)